Core Connections 3

 Groups may be periodically assessed on how well they work together.

-Homework is assigned daily and must be completed by the due date for students to receive full credit.
+Homework is assigned WEEKLY and must be completed by the due date for students to receive full credit.

 Credit for late work will be given in accordance with the below outlined policy.
 If exdrorinary circumstances occur - please contact me.